Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assessment/readme.md

 ## Description

-Imagine the data in data.json contains information about car purchases.
+The mock up data in `data.json` contains information about car purchases.
 Your job is to format and print the data.

 You can print the data to the console with node or in the